 Construction of Phase 1 of the Lower Thukela Bulk Water Supply Scheme (LTBWSS) was completed in August 2017.
-The Lower Thukela Bulk Water Supply Scheme supplies the town of KwaDukuza and en route communities in the KwaZulu-Natal North Coast.
+The Lower Thukela Bulk Water Supply Scheme supplies the town of KwaDukuza and other communities on the KwaZulu-Natal North Coast (between Ballito and the uThukela River).
 Phase 2 of the LTBWSS will double the treatment capacity from 55 M l /day to 110 M l /day and construct a pipeline to feed into a new 30 M l reservoir on the outskirts of Mandini.

-The Universal Access Plan Phase III planning study (Umgeni Water 2020) identified an option to use the LTBWSS to supply approximately 55 M l /day to the King Cetshwayo District Municipality and the City of uMhlathuze.
+The Universal Access Plan Phase 3 planning study (Umgeni Water 2020) identified an option to use the LTBWSS to supply approximately 55 M l /day to the King Cetshwayo District Municipality and the City of uMhlathuze.

-Key information on this project is summarised in Table 16.48 and shown in Figure 16.34.
+Key information on this project is summarised in Table 16.45 and shown in Figure 16.36.